biologist79/ESPuino/README.md

 * webradio (always only one "track")

 ### Modification RFID-tags
 There are special RFID-tags available, that don't start music by themself but can modify things.
 If applied a second time, the corresponding acting will be reversed.
+Please note: all sleep-modes do dimming automatically because it's supposed to be used in the evening when going to bed.
+Well, at least that's my children's indication :-)
 * lock/unlock all buttons
 * sleep after 5/30/60/120 minutes
 * sleep after end of current track